 Molly is a Fort Worth native who called the TCU neighborhood home for the first 26 years of her life.
 She is a proud horned frog with a degree in studio art.
 She began her career as an art teacher with the FWISD before moving to New Mexico after marrying her husband, Taylor, a sixth-generation rancher and TCU graduate.
 Molly was widowed in February 2020 and writes about grief and how her faith has carried her through tragic loss on her blog, God-Given Gumption, as well as on her instagram page, @god_given_gumption.
 Molly is rearing their two girls, Margot (5) and Charlotte (2), on the family cattle ranch in southeastern New Mexico, where she continues to work as an art teacher.
 She loves spending time with her friends and family and is thankful for the flexibility to travel home to Fort Worth as much as possible.

 Suzy was born and raised in Arlington.
 She comes from a big family.
 As the oldest of six, Suzy has always been the mama bear to friends and family alike.
 She is happily married to her best friend of 10 years, and they have two young children, Aurora (2016) and Benjamin (2019).
-Suzy has been a youth services librarian for 10 years, seven of those years were spent in College Station, but she is now back in the metroplex at the Grapevine Public Library.
+Suzy has been a youth services librarian for 10 years, at the moment she is taking a break from libraries to stay home and raise her two littles.
 Her husband, who is her hero, is a firefighter/paramedic.
 Suzy is always up for a new adventure when not busy juggling work life and wife/mom life.
 She is a lover of good coffee, curling up in a comfy spot with a good book, watching re-runs of Friends, lifting weights, baking, and trying new food around the metroplex.

 Tess is an Arlington native, who only moved away for her time at Texas A&M University, where she obtained an early childhood through sixth grade education degree.
 After graduation, she moved back to Arlington, started teaching, and married the man of her dreams.
 She then pursued her masters in mind, brain, and education from the University of Texas at Arlington.
 She now has a beautiful two-year-old daughter.
 Tess is currently the director of children's ministries at a church in Arlington.
 She loves travel, nature, and being with family.